Cuperino/qprompt.app-website/README.md

 ## 📄 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details (if available).
+This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) - see the [LICENSE](LICENSE) file for details.

 ---